+Food and feeding

-Food and feeding.
-Redfish on Flemish Cap are primarily pelagic feeders (Konstantinov et al., 1985).
-From studies in 1979-82, the most frequently occurring prey types were pelagic invertebrates (copepods, euphausiids, and hyperiid amphipods), shrimp (Pandalus borealis), and fish (mainly myctophids).
-Young redfish were found in the stomachs occasionally.
-Stomach fullness was highest in summer (June-August).
+Redfish on Flemish Cap are primarily pelagic feeders (Konstantinov et. al., 1985).
+The most frequently occurring prey in 1979-82 were pelagic invertebrates (copepods, hyperiid amphipods and euphausiids), shrimp (Pandalus borealis), and fish, the dominant group being myctophids.
+Young redfish are found occasionally.
+Stomach fullness is highest in summer (June-August).

-Extrusion time and area
+Redfish: extrusion time and area